Youth in Transition Toolkit:

 Some students may not be prepared to attend a postsecondary institution right out of high school.
 Adult basic education classes are often available free of charge to help students develop skills in reading, writing, math and computers.

 Customized and hands-on, apprenticeships allow a person to learn and earn.
 Wages increase as job-specific skills are mastered through classroom and on-the-job training.
-Learn how to be an apprentice from the Minnesota Department of Labor and Industry, and consider other on-the-job training programs through the Minnesota Dual-Training Pipeline.
+Learn how youth can be an apprentice from the Minnesota Department of Labor and Industry, and consider other on-the-job training programs through the Minnesota Dual-Training Pipeline.

 Certifications are exams that test skills or knowledge after a person has prepared for a specific competency.
 Preparation programs for certifications include technical colleges, trade schools and workforce programs.
 Ideally, a certificate is endorsed by a relevant industry or professional association.
 On average, certificate holders earn 20% more than high school graduates without postsecondary education.